evank800/Windows_DoS/README.md

-CATUION: DO NOT RUN THIS CODE IN AN UNSUPERVISED ENVIRONMENT.
+CAUTION: DO NOT RUN THIS CODE IN AN UNSUPERVISED ENVIRONMENT.

 <h2>Demo</h2>
 <h3>This is a demo of the code on the windows 10 virtual machine running on linux</h3>